go-bayes/boilerplate/cran-comments.md

 * **Minimal dependencies**: Only 6 imports (cli, here, jsonlite, jsonvalidate, tools, utils)
   - Reduced from 9 in development by replacing glue, janitor, and stringr with base R
   - All remaining dependencies serve essential, distinct purposes
-* **Comprehensive testing**: 130 tests across 16 test files with 63.54% code coverage
+* **Comprehensive testing**: 173 tests across 22 test files with 63.58% code coverage
   - Core functionality has high coverage (>80%)
   - Interactive functions have appropriate skip conditions for non-interactive environments
   - New project functionality tested
+  - Vignette examples thoroughly tested
 * **Extensive documentation**:
   - 12 vignettes covering different workflows
   - All 39 exported functions have complete documentation with examples